 The estimate and assumption that has the most significant effect on the carrying amounts of assets and liabilities in the financial statements is the valuation of quoted investments.
 These are valued at closing bid market price and in accordance with IFRS, no discount is applied for liquidity of the stock or any dealing restrictions.
 However, it may not always be possible to trade at the quoted bid market price.
-Quoted portfolio investments are carried in the financial statements as at 31 March 2021 at a valuation of £4.54 million (2020: £1.05 million).
-For further detail see note 11.
+Quoted portfolio investments are carried in the financial statements as at 31 March 2022 at a valuation of £4.70 million (2021: £4.54 million).
+In addition, unquoted investments are valued at fair value by the directors on the basis of the accounting policies set out in Note 2.4(ii) and it may not always be possible to realise those valuations.
+Unquoted portfolio investments are carried in the financial statements as at 31 March 2022 at a valuation of £1.92 million (2021: £0.57 million), for further detail see Note 10.